Buprenorphine and naloxone (oral/sublingual)

 How should I take buprenorphine and naloxone?

-Follow all directions on your prescription label and read all medication guides.
-Your doctor may occasionally change your dose.
+Follow the directions on your prescription label and read all medication guides.
 Never use buprenorphine and naloxone in larger amounts, or for longer than prescribed.
+Tell your doctor if you feel an increased urge to use more of buprenorphine and naloxone.

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.